How to Associate Records From a CSV While Importing Into Your CRM

 Frequently Asked Questions

-Yes, Insycle allows you to associate contacts, companies, deals, and custom objects while importing data from a CSV, using the "Associate" or "Link" tab in Step 4 (depending on the verbiage used by your app).
+Yes, Insycle allows you to associate contacts, companies, deals, and custom objects while importing data from a CSV, from the Associate tab in Step 4 (this may also be called the Link tab, depending on the naming convention in your CRM).

 Related Help Articles